 views of the entire Freedom Beach shoreline showing several tourist on the beach, beautiful turquoise waters and dense green forest surrounding the sand in Phuket, Thailand

-Freedom Beach in Phuket is one of Thailand’s most captivating and mesmerizing beaches.
 In some ways, it reminds me slightly of Maya Bay Beach in the Phi Phi Islands.

 the main beach area at Freedom Beach with several tourists and large rocks separating the main part of Freedom Beach and the hidden beach area

-On the one side is a small hidden beach area separated from the main beach by large rocks.
 The small hidden beach area has a small natural spring water stream.
-Dipping your feet into it after coming out of the ocean is refreshing.
+Dipping your feet into it after coming out of the sea is refreshing.

 To reach this small hidden beach area, you can either hike through the forest, swim from the main beach, or go over the rocks, but be careful!

-How to Get to Freedom Beach
+How to Get to Freedom Beach in Phuket

 You’re in Phuket already and looking to make your way here.
 Okay, let us discuss the different ways you can get here!

 There are two different ways to get here: by sea or land.
 By sea, you will have to take a longtail boat.
-By land, you must take one of the two main paths and then hike downwards for 10/15 minutes.

 In Patong, near the big bridge by Amari Phuket, you will find the most frequent longtail boats going back and forth between Freedom Beach.

-TIP: The price is usually 1200 – 1500 baht per boat ride.
+TIP: The price is usually 1500 – 2000 baht per boat ride.
 But you may be presented higher, so be prepared to negotiate down to a reasonable price!

 main entrance area for Freedom Beach in Phuket, Thailand